pawel-kowal/SGH_studies/README.md

 # SGH_studies
-All project I've done during Master's Degree studies at Warsaw School of Economics
+All projects I completed during my master's studies at the Warsaw School of Economics.